DV

 What is the difference between JEPI and VYM?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
+JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
 They are issued by JPMorgan and Vanguard respectively.

 Can I hold both JEPI and VYM?